Joe Davis (footballer, born 1993): Nantwich Town

 Davis joined Northern Premier League Premier Division club Nantwich Town in March 2019.
 He won the Cheshire Senior Cup with the club after playing in the 5–2 victory over Cammell Laird 1907 in the final.
 He also helped Nantwich to reach the play-offs, where they were beaten by Warrington Town in the semi-final.
 The 2019–20 season was formally abandoned on 26 March 2020 due to the COVID-19 pandemic, with Nantwich sixth in the table.

-Northwich Victoria
+Return to football

 On 1 June 2025, after five years without a club, Davis signed a one-year deal with Northwich Victoria of the Midland League Premier Division.
+He rejoined Nantwich Town in August 2026, also reuniting with brother Harry at the club.

 Style of play

 Elder brother Harry described him as "a tough tackler... he'll put his head in anywhere".
 Defensive partner at Port Vale John McCombe added that "he's aggressive and reads the game well."
 Port Vale teammate Tom Pope added that Davis is calm in possession and technically sound.